MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Combined Insights: [2–3 paragraph summary ready for website/blog/book use]

-🪶 How you’ll use it
+🪶 How you'll use it

 Paste the whole block (from the first === SESSION PACKAGE line down) into one .txt file.